martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/NBA_roc_curve.png" alt="alt text" width="640" height="427">

-Now that we have a better idea of a CART model and how to quantify it's significance, I'll quickly run through the results for other leagues..
+Now that we have a better idea of a CART model and how to quantify its significance, I'll quickly run through the results for other leagues..

 **MLB**